kyl3ru1z/RubiksRevolution/README.md

 # RubiksRevolution
-Rubik's Revolution clone made using the Arduino UNO
+Rubik's Revolution clone made using the Arduino UNO.